tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_6.md

 "Open the cage," I command, my voice leaving no room to defiance.
 His eyes dart from me to the small, barred enclosure holding Luc, then to the control panel mounted on the wall nearby.

-Nodding frantically, he scrambles to his feet, his movements erratic with fear.
+Nodding frantically, he scrambles to his feet.
 I release my grip, allowing him just enough freedom to move towards the panel.
 His hand, shaking, hovers over the device, hesitating.
 "Now!"
 I growl.

 With a resigned sigh, he presses his palm against the scanner.
 The panel beeps, a green light blinking in confirmation.
 A series of clicks echoes through the room as the lock on Luc's cage disengages.